+(vi) copies of all environmental reports, reviews, or analyses, or notices, including but not limited to the Phase I Environmental Assessment dated ________.

 5.3 RETURN OF DOCUMENTS.
 Purchaser shall return all of the Documents, any and all copies Purchaser has made of the Documents, and all copies of any studies, reports, or test results obtained by Purchaser (and actually paid for by Seller) in connection with its inspection of the Premises (collectively, the "Purchaser’s Information") on the earlier to occur of (i) such time as Purchaser determines that it shall not acquire the Premises, or (ii) such time as this Agreement is terminated for any reason.